mvdriel/php-crud-api2/README.md

     GET /data/posts?include=comments,users&include=tags

 Here you are allowed to leave out the intermediate table that binds posts to tags.
-In this example you see all three table relation types (hasMany belongsTo and hasAndBelongsToMany) in effect:
+In this example you see all three table relation types (hasMany, belongsTo and hasAndBelongsToMany) in effect:

 - "post" has many "comments"
 - "comment" belongs to "user"